 DACA refers to the federal program called Deferred Action for Childhood Arrivals.
 It began in 2012 and allows individuals who came to the United States as undocumented children, and who meet certain qualifications, to request deferred action against removal for two years.
 Once granted, you are provided a work permit good for two years and you can apply for a two-year extension.
 Many of these persons were brought to the U.S. by their parents when infants or young children.
-There are approximately 750,000 individuals in the program.
+Approximately 800,000 individuals have participated in the program.
 Until Congress acts, DACA does not provide a path to citizenship or any permanent protections.

 You can apply for DACA status if you meet the following qualifications:

 - Were under the age of 31 as of June 15, 2012;

 - Came to the United States before reaching your 16th birthday;